gordonbrander/spellcaster/README.md

 `store` offers an Elm/Redux-like store for managing application state.

-- All application state can be centralized in a single store.
 - State is updated via a reducer function, making state changes predictable and reproducible.
 - Supports asynchronous side-effects with effects middleware.
+- State can be centralized in a single store, like Redux, or contained in multiple stores, like useReducer

 `store` can be initialized and used much like `signal`.
-However, instead of being initialized with a value, it is initialized with a `state`, a reducer function, and an optional start msg.
-Store returns a signal for the state, as well as a `send(msg: Msg)` function that allows you to send messages to the store.
+However, instead of being initialized with a value, it is initialized with an options object containing an initial `state`, a reducer function, and an optional start msg.
+Store returns an array pair containing a signal for the state, and a `send(msg)` function that allows you to send messages to the store.

 ```js
 const update = (state, msg) => {